 - Seeking out fund-raising opportunities and developing donor programs to support new and ongoing initiatives.

 - Developing a competitive Team-Teaching program to support innovative, interdisciplinary curricula that prepares students for 21st-century life.

 - Developing a student internship program to connect academic coursework to professional contexts, with meaningful mentorship and career planning support.
 Over five years, we have had 25 students from 13 different majors/programs) working in internship tracks such as: Graphic Design, Public Relations and Social Media, Research & Curriculum Development, Video and Audio Production, and Project Management and Event Planning

 - Drafting governance documents, market research reports

 - Creating marketing and public relations materials

-- Fundraising and supplementing operating budget with co-sponsorships, grants, and in-kind donations (typically ranging from $2,500 to $15,000 per year)
+- Fundraising and supplementing operating budget with sponsorships, cost-sharing, grants, and in-kind donations (typically ranging from $2,500 to $15,000 per year)